Squash Tips

 Rules, scoring, tactics, equipment, getting involved.

-Top 10 tips MySpace video Bash & Dash
+Top 10 tips Bash & Dash

 If you want to improve your game, there's nothing like having some lessons with a qualified coach.
 But to get you started here are some basic tips, to help you in the early days.